 The minor in History requires students to take at least 24 credit hours in History, of which 18 must be upper-division.
 A maximum of two courses (6 credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.

-HIST 190-3 World History to 1550

-HIST 191-3 The West and the World since 150
+HIST 190-3 World History to 1550 HIST 191-3 World History since 1550

 HIST 300-3 Historiography: The Nature of the Historical

-Dissiplins

 Discipline

 Fifteen additional credit hours of 300- or 400- level History courses.